 It’s no secret that what you eat can directly impact several aspects of health.
 In recent years, however, more and more mounting evidence has begun to demonstrate just how crucial your diet may be when it comes to the health of your brain.

 Tuna fish is high in several nutrients that have been directly linked to brain health.
 Niacin, in particular, has been linked to a lower risk of Alzheimer’s disease and age-related decline.
-(5) Tuna fish is also high in omega-3 fatty acids, which can boost cognitive performance and may be protective against mental health problems like depression.
+(5) Tuna fish is also high in omega-3 fatty acids, including DHA and EPA, which can boost cognitive performance and may be protective against mental health problems like depression.
 (6, 7)

 5. Rich in Antioxidants